Skip to main content

 The Verdict

-If you've shortlisted one connected appliance to consolidate the countertop, the Instant Pot Pro Plus fits the brief without compromise — its 4.2 SHE composite reflects 10-in-1 versatility, a recipe app that holds pairing through firmware updates, and a 5 yr lifespan that pulls price-per-year under every premium oven here.
+If you've shortlisted one connected appliance to consolidate the countertop, the Instant Pot Pro Plus fits the brief without compromise — its 2.1 SHE value composite reflects an honest value-per-dollar ratio at the premium tier, and its 10-in-1 versatility plus a recipe app that keeps dinner on track make it our best-overall pick across a 5 yr lifespan.

 Best Smart Air Fryer: Cosori Smart Air Fryer